awsdocs/aws-storagegateway-user-guide/doc_source/WhatIsStorageGateway.md

 AWS Storage Gateway offers file\-based, volume\-based, and tape\-based storage solutions:

 **File Gateway** – A file gateway supports a file interface into Amazon Simple Storage Service \(Amazon S3\) and combines a service and a virtual software appliance\.
 By using this combination, you can store and retrieve objects in Amazon S3 using industry\-standard file protocols such as Network File System \(NFS\) and Server Message Block \(SMB\)\.
-The software appliance, or gateway, is deployed into your on\-premises environment as a virtual machine \(VM\) running on VMware ESXi or Microsoft Hyper\-V hypervisor\.
+The software appliance, or gateway, is deployed into your on\-premises environment as a virtual machine \(VM\) running on VMware ESXi, Microsoft Hyper\-V, or Linux Kernel\-based Virtual Machine \(KVM\) hypervisor\.
 The gateway provides access to objects in S3 as files or file share mount points\.
 With a file gateway, you can do the following:
 + You can store and retrieve files directly using the NFS version 3 or 4\.1 protocol\.
 + You can store and retrieve files directly using the SMB file system version, 2 and 3 protocol\.
 + You can access your data directly in Amazon S3 from any AWS Cloud application or service\.